Adriel007/Adriel007/README.md

   - Data Science Technologist – FATEC – 2023 to 2026 (studying).
   - Technical education in IT – FORTEC School and College – 2020 to 2022.

-**About Me:**
+**About Me:**<br>
   ✔️Areas of knowledge in web programming (CSS, JS, HTML, PHP, SQL).<br>
-  ✔️Approved at two public colleges (fatec and vunesp).
+  ✔️Approved at two public colleges (fatec and vunesp).<br>
-  ✔️I am always looking to learn and challenge myself.
+  ✔️I am always looking to learn and challenge myself.<br>
-  ✔️I make presentations of my personal project Fardo for the technical course ✔️I will make a presentation of my personal project Fardo for unibr college ✔️Focus on the cleanest and most performant code possible.
+  ✔️I make presentations of my personal project Fardo for the technical course<br>
+  ✔️I will make a presentation of my personal project Fardo for unibr college<br>
+  ✔️Focus on the cleanest and most performant code possible.<br>
-  ✔️I was selectively nominated for the Brazilian IT Olympiad.
+  ✔️I was selectively nominated for the Brazilian IT Olympiad.<br>
-  ✔️I was considered by most of the technician's teachers as the best student of 2022 ✔️I was featured at the EXPOTEC technology fair in 2022 with my project Fardo.
+  ✔️I was considered by most of the technician's teachers as the best student of 2022<br>
+  ✔️I was featured at the EXPOTEC technology fair in 2022 with my project Fardo.<br>
-  ✔️I was tasked with presenting my project Fardo at the FORTEC career fair in 2022 ✔️I have 85 certificates in the area of technology, 44 of which are in the area of web development.
+  ✔️I was tasked with presenting my project Fardo at the FORTEC career fair in 2022<br>
+  ✔️I have 85 certificates in the area of technology, 44 of which are in the area of web development.<br>
-  ✔️I have many personal projects with the aim of improving and practicing my development
+  ✔️I have many personal projects with the aim of improving and practicing my development<br>